Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 TP-Link Deco BE95: The double 6GHz bandwidth that turns out to be half

 The Deco BE95 is the Deco BE85 plus an additional 6 GHz band.
-It's the first Quad-band broadcaster with two 6 GHz bands.
+It's the first quad-band broadcaster with two 6 GHz bands.
 Supposedly, that doubles the 6GHz real-world bandwidth.

-Specifically, instead of having a single 6GHz band that encompasses the entire frequency -- as is the case with any Tri-band Wi-Fi 7 broadcaster, such as TP-Link's Deco BE85 and Archer BE800, or the Netgear RS700 -- the BE95 splits its 6GHz spectrum in two.
+In reality, instead of having a single 6GHz band that encompasses the entire frequencyโ€”as is the case with any tri-band Wi-Fi 7 broadcaster, such as TP-Link's Deco BE85 and Archer BE800, or the Netgear RS700โ€”the BE95 splits its 6GHz spectrum into two narrower bands, similar to the case of the Asus GT-BE98 Pro standalone router.

-Deco BE95 vs Deco BE85: Hardware specifications
+Deco BE95 vs. Deco BE85: Hardware specifications

-TP Link Deco BE95 vs Deco BE85 FrontTP Link Deco BE95 vs Deco B85 Ports
+TP-Link Deco BE95 vs. Deco BE85 FrontTP-Link Deco BE95 vs. Deco B85 Ports

-TP-Link Deco BE95 vs Deco BE85 (BE33000 vs BE22000): The two are identical from most angles until you look at their back.
+TP-Link Deco BE95 vs. Deco BE85 (BE33000 vs. BE22000): The two are identical from most angles until you look at their back.
 The BE85 mesh router (left) comes with the same number of Multi-Gig ports that are the mirror image of the BE95.

-Deco BE95 2pack Deco BE85 3pack
+Deco BE95 2packDeco BE85 3pack

-Full NameTP-Link Deco BE95 BE33000 Quand-band Whole Home Mesh Wi-Fi 7 SystemTP-Link Deco BE85 BE22000 Tri-band Whole Home Mesh Wi-Fi 7 System
+Full NameTP-Link Deco BE95 BE33000 quad-band Whole Home Mesh Wi-Fi 7 SystemTP-Link Deco BE85 BE22000 tri-band Whole Home Mesh Wi-Fi 7 System

 ModelDeco BE95Deco BE85